-CRPFM-1 BUDGET ALIGNMENT WITH CLIMATE CHANGE STRATEGIES
+CRPFM-I. BUDGET ALIGNMENT WITH CLIMATE CHANGE STRATEGIES

-While governments affirm their commitments to combat the effects of climate change in their strategies and NDCs, the mobilization of corresponding resources requires to integrate the implications of such commitments on the macro-fiscal and fiscal frameworks to identify opportunities and close gaps.
-This indicator provides an overview of the instruments in place to mainstream climate change strategies in the budget and highlights possible entry points for such mainstreaming.
+While governments affirm their commitments to combat climate change effects in their strategies and NDCs, the mobilization of corresponding resources requires to integrate the implications of such commitments on the macro-fiscal and fiscal frameworks to identify opportunities and close gaps.
+This indicator provides an overview of instruments in place to mainstream climate change strategies in the budget and highlights possible points of entry for such mainstreaming.